Skip to Main Content

 Content

 A systematic review is a type of literature review.
 It summarises a body of information and answers a research question.
+Grant and Booth's (2009) article includes a useful table outlining different types of review and the typical requirements of each.

-The aims of a systematic review include identifying gaps in the literature, any limitations of current research, and suggesting a direction for future research.
+The aims of a systematic review include identifying gaps in the literature, any limitations of current research, and suggesting directions for future research.
 It is a specific methodology in which you identify, appraise and synthesise all relevant studies, in order to limit bias.
 Those studies should represent empirical research, and other systematic reviews should not be included.

 If you are considering a systematic review methodology for your dissertation or independent study, you should check if it’s a suitable approach with your tutor before going ahead.
 Your Academic Liaison Librarian’s role is to support you in developing your search strategy as a part of that methodology.